About Our Office

 The office administers the dockets, keeps the calendar and permanent records as directed by the chancellors or required by law; sells real and personal property; and deposits and remits judgment funds pursuant to court order and statute as an arm of the court.

-The role of the office is also judicial.
-The Clerk and Master hears approximately 70 claims annually.
-These include partitions, delinquent tax disputes, ownership of property held by the state, partnership accountings, factual and legal questions in receivership cases, or any other matter referred by a chancellor.
+The role of the office is also judicial as the Clerk and Master hears matters as directed by the Chancellors.
+These include partition cases, delinquent tax disputes, interpleader claims, accountings, judicial settlement conferences, or any other matter referred by a Chancellor.

 Chancellors of the Twentieth Judicial District of the State of Tennessee